sherryHuan/Parallel-Conv1D-Efficient-Transformer-and-Bidirectional-GRU/README.md

 ---

 This repository provides the implementation of the paper "Enhancing Gait Analysis for Parkinson's Disease Detection and Severity Staging with a Parallel Conv1D-Efficient Transformer and Bidirectional GRU Hybrid Architecture" by Xiaoli Huan, Hong Zhou, Byungkwan Jung, Long Ma.
+To cite:
+X. Huan, H. Zhou, B. Jung and L. Ma, "Enhancing Gait Analysis for Parkinson’s Disease Detection and Severity Staging With a Parallel Conv1D-Efficient Transformer and Bidirectional GRU Hybrid Architecture," in IEEE Access, vol. 13, pp. 33351-33360, 2025, doi: 10.1109/ACCESS.2025.3543749.
 ---

 ## Dataset